-Euler diagrams – Only sets with a relation that exists will overlap.
+Euler diagrams – Only sets with a relationship that exists will overlap.
 Shaded (empty) sets can often be completely removed.

-So, while an Euler diagram can be a Venn, a Venn diagram is not an Euler.
+So, while an Euler diagram can be a Venn, a Venn diagram is not a Euler.
 If you're really keen, you can read more about the difference here.

 2. Venns are a lot older than you think

-Even before Euler, mathematicians have been creating Venn-like diagrams.
-For example, 17th century German philosopher Gottfried Liebniz used similar logic diagrams (which appeared in works originally created in 1686).
-In The Logical Status of Diagrams, author Sun-Joo Shin, claims that “circles used for representing classical syllogisms” go back as far as the Middle Ages, with Mallorcan logician Ramon Lull and his 16th century book on algebra, Ars Magna.
+Even before Euler, mathematicians had been creating Venn-like diagrams.
+For example, 17th century German polymath Gottfried Leibniz used similar logic diagrams (which appeared in works originally created in 1686).
+In The Logical Status of Diagrams, author Sun-Joo Shin claims that “circles used for representing classical syllogisms” (that is, processes of logic in which two general statements lead to a more particular statement) go back as far as the Middle Ages, with Mallorcan logician Ramon Llull and his 16th century book on algebra, Ars Magna.

-3. The term ‘Venn diagram’ was not used until half a century after John Venn first created them
+3. The term ‘Venn diagram’ was not used until almost half a century after John Venn created it

-American philosopher Clarence Irving Lewis who was the first to coin the term ‘Venn diagram’, in his paper A Survey of Symbolic Logic, first published in 1918.
+American philosopher Clarence Irving Lewis first coined the term ‘Venn diagram’ in his paper, A Survey of Symbolic Logic, published in 1918 - 38 years after Venn's paper, On the Diagrammatic and Mechanical Representation of Propositions and Reasonings.
 Incidentally, this was just five years before John Venn’s death, aged 88, in 1923

-4. Venn worked with George Boole, creator of Boolean logic
+4. Venn worked with George Boole, the creator of Boolean logic

-It was in one of Venn’s papers, Symbolic Logic, published in 1881, where his diagrams were first used to visualize and extend fellow Yorkshireman George Boole’s algebraic logic.
-And, as any statistician or computer programmer will tell you, Boolean logic is considered as laying the foundations for the Information Age.
+In the aforementioned paper, published in 1880, Venn's diagrams were first used to visualize and extend fellow Yorkshireman George Boole’s algebraic logic.
+And, as any statistician or computer programmer will tell you, Boolean logic is considered to have laid the foundations for the Information Age.

 5. Venn once built a cricket bowling machine

-As well as a mathematician, keen mountain climber and ordained priest (although only for a while, because Venn could not maintain his philosophical beliefs as well as his religious conviction) he was also a bit of an inventor.
+As well as a mathematician, mountain climber, keen botanist and ordained priest (only for a while, because Venn could not maintain his philosophical beliefs as well as his religious conviction), John Venn was a bit of an inventor.

-In 1909 he patented a machine that could bowl cricket balls.
-When the Australian cricket team visited Cambridge (where he was a University Fellow) that year, it clean bowled an Australian star player four times!
+In 1909 he and his son, also called John, patented a portable machine that could bowl cricket balls.
+When the Australian cricket team visited Cambridge (where he was a fellow and President of Caius College) that year, it clean bowled an Australian star player four times!